Donald Trump’s Hands Really Are As Small As McDonald’s Twitter Claims

 — BIZBoost™ ???? (@BIZBoost) March 16, 2017

-As The Guardian reports, McDonald’s would later claim that their official Twitter account had been “compromised,” resulting in the tweet about Trump’s tiny hands.
+As the Guardian reports, McDonald’s would later claim that their official Twitter account had been “compromised,” resulting in the tweet about Trump’s tiny hands.
 A tweet that would remain live (and even pinned) for 15 full minutes before being pulled.
 Well long enough to go viral.

-Now, it a supposedly accurate outline of Trump’s hands has been created, and it reportedly confirms what McDonald’s twitter account claimed – that Donald Trump’s hands are on the petite side.
+Now, a supposedly accurate outline of Trump’s hands has been created, and it reportedly confirms what McDonald’s Twitter account claimed – that Donald Trump’s hands are on the petite side.
 An image from Scribed, provided by The Hollywood Reporter and allegedly based on a bronzed Trump hand-print residing at Madame Tussauds Wax Museum in New York claims to show the true size of the POTUS’s hand.

 SIZE MATTERS Click here to download a printable, life-size pdf of Donald Trump's right handhttps://t.co/iqlt7ed5O7 pic.twitter.com/BgOhPTbAQ3